christoforos-nikolaou/MolBioMedClass/README.md

 ### Assignments
  * TBA

 ## 8. Part IVb.
 Correlation, Regression and Causation.
-In biomedical modeling (Dec 15th 2022)
+In biomedical modeling (cancelled for 2023-2024)
 In this class we will see how some of the models we recently discussed find applications in the biomedical sciences.
 We will see how models of regression and classification can by applied in the fields of:
  * Cancer genomics
  * Protein biology, drug design and repurposing